AirWatch360/Airwatch360/How-to-Guides/Setting Up PiAware with dump1090 on Raspberry Pi.md

 sudo apt install dump978-fa
 ```

-For further instructions to configure your receiver for 978 UAT, go to our [advanced configuration page](https://flightaware.com/adsb/piaware/advanced-configuration).
+For further instructions to configure your receiver for 978 UAT, go to your [advanced configuration page](https://flightaware.com/adsb/piaware/advanced-configuration).

 ### Reboot your Pi
 Once you have finished installing and configuring the packages, reboot your Raspberry Pi to ensure that everything starts correctly.